mrkeuz/vlcsync/README.md

 ## Limitations

 - Frame-to-frame sync NOT provided. `vlc` does not have precise controlling via `rc` interface out of box.
   Difference between videos can be **up to ~0.5 seconds** in worst case.
-Especially play from network share, due buffering time and network latency.
+Especially when playing from network share, due buffering time and network latency.

 - Currently, tested only on: